How to authorize test console of developer portal by configuring OAuth 2.0 user authorization

 Once you've configured your OAuth 2.0 authorization server and configured your API to use that server, you can test it by going to the developer portal and calling an API.

-6. Once prompted, sign into the Azure AD tenant.
+Once prompted, sign in to the Microsoft Entra tenant.

 Configure a JWT validation policy to pre-authorize requests